jamesrr39/image-enhancer/README.md

 Darken a circle with a centre point of [x,y] [200,250] and a radius of 100px

     -image=/home/user/Pictures/myimage.jpg -tt=brighten -ta=0.5 -ts=circle -tsa 200,250 100

+Darken a circle with a centre point of [x,y] [200,250] and a radius of 100px gradually (more effect in the centre than the outside)

+    -image=/home/user/Pictures/myimage.jpg -tt=brighten -ta=0.5 -ts=circle -tsa 200,250 100 -gradual